595972434/multi-agent-llamaindex/README.md

 <blockquote>
 <span style="color:blue">AGENT >>  Hello!
 How can I assist you today?</span>
-<span style="color:white">USER >> is eating a lot of apples considered healthy?</span>
+<span style="color:white">USER >> Is eating a lot of apples considered healthy?</span>
 <span style="color:green">SYSTEM >> Transferring to agent Information Agent</span>
-<span style="color:blue">AGENT >> To learn about generative AI (GenAI), you can follow these steps: xxxxxxx </span>
+<span style="color:blue">AGENT >> Eating apples can be a healthy part of a balanced diet, xxxxxxx </span>
 <span style="color:white">bye</span>
 </blockquote>

 Here, we see the orchestration agent routing to the information agent since we send a general question of genai.

 ## What's next
-- Add real RAG function to retrieve the reference from Vector DB
-- Add real tool calls to get user information via api or DB
+- Add real tool calls to get user information via api